 - In the public information concerning the problem reported, we will give your name as the discoverer of the problem (unless you desire otherwise).

-For accepted reports we may provide a financial reward.
-This reward will be based on the quality of the disclosure and nature of the vulnerability.
+For accepted reports, we may provide financial compensation.
+This will be based on the quality of the disclosure and the nature of the vulnerability.
 Where possible we may also provide a free account for a full year.

 Please feel free to submit your report anonymously or under a pseudonym.
-Rewards are granted entirely at our discretion, and may be reduced or declined if there is evidence of abuse.Questions
+Compensations are granted entirely at our discretion and may be reduced or declined if there is evidence of abuse.Questions